ChiragAgg5k/asclepius/ReadMe.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) [![License: MIT](https://img.shields.io/github/license/ChiragAgg5k/asclepius)](https://github.com/ChiragAgg5k/asclepius/blob/master/LICENSE.md) [![Github Repo Size](https://img.shields.io/github/repo-size/ChiragAgg5k/asclepius)](https://github.com/ChiragAgg5k/asclepius)

 Asclepius is a medical record management system for the students of Bennett University.
 It is a desktop application built using Python and Custom Tkinter.
-It allows the students to view available medicines at the University's wellness center, view the medicine's details, check the availability of the medicine, and request for the medicine.
-It also allows the students to order medicines from the wellness center to their hostel rooms.
+It allows the students to view available medicines at the University's Wellness center, look the medicine's details, check the availability of the medicine, and request for it.
+It also allows the students to order medicines from the Wellness center to their hostel rooms.

 ## Installation

+Make sure you have Python 3.8 or above installed on your system.
+If not, you can download it from [here](https://www.python.org/downloads/).

 1) Clone the repository: